edgio-docs/edgio-docs/guides/applications/v7/security/bot_rules.md

 6. Review the default rule(s) for identifying bots from the **Bot Rules** tab.

-    -   **Bot Manager Standard:** By default, a browser challenge will be served when the request's user agent contains the word `bot`.
+    -   **Standard Bot Manager:** By default, a browser challenge will be served when the request's user agent contains the word `bot`.
-    -   **Bot Manager Advanced:** A new Bot Manager configuration contains the following two rules:
+    -   **Premier and Advanced Bot Manager:** A new Bot Manager configuration contains the following two rules:
         -   **Bot Score > 90:** This rule flags a request when its bot score is greater than 90.
 A high bot score is a good indicator that the request was submitted by a bot.
         -   **JA3 Block placeholder:** Update the placeholder value defined within this rule with the JA3 fingerprints that will be blocked.
 If you do not wish to block requests by JA3 fingerprint, then you should delete this rule by clicking on it and then clicking the <Image inline src="/images/v7/icons/delete-2.png" alt="Delete" /> icon.